LangilleLab/DalMUG/_posts/2020-1-20-CD_bile_acids.md

 - We were unclear whether metagenomics-identified taxa were based on the standard MetaPhlan2 pipeline or not (once again interesting to see the low taxa count either way)
 - We were unclear why significant taxa were identified with Kruskal-Wallis tests after running BioMico - was this mainly a sanity check that BioMico was performing well?
 - No or almost no negative associations between bile acids and taxa were identified - we found this a little surprising, but could biologically make sense
-- Unclear how the taxonomic contributors of bsh and other bile acid processing genes were identified
+- It wasn't clear to us how the taxonomic contributors of _bsh_ and other bile acid processing genes were identified